Foster carers lead recruitment drive

 21 March 2019

-Two Liverpool foster carers star in a new campaign launching next week, to encourage more people to look after the city’s young people.
+In March 2019, two Liverpool foster carers starred in a new campaign to encourage more people to look after the city’s young people.

 There are more than 1,300 children in care in the city, and for many a foster family is the best alternative, rather than being placed outside of the local area or in a residential placement.